team-charls/charls/README.md

 ## About JPEG-LS

 JPEG-LS (ISO/IEC 14495-1:1999 / ITU-T.87) is an image compression standard derived from the Hewlett Packard LOCO algorithm.
 JPEG-LS has low complexity (meaning fast compression) and high compression ratios, similar to the JPEG 2000 lossless ratios.
 JPEG-LS is more similar to the old Lossless JPEG than to JPEG 2000, but interestingly the two different techniques result in vastly different performance characteristics.
 Wikipedia on lossless JPEG and JPEG-LS: <http://en.wikipedia.org/wiki/Lossless_JPEG>
-Tip: the ITU makes their version of the JPEG-LS standard (ITU-T.87) freely available for download, the text is identical with the ISO version.
+Tip: ITU makes their version of the JPEG-LS standard (ITU-T.87) freely available for download.
+The text is identical with the ISO version.

 ## About this software